aevri/barrie-bear/barrie_bear.md

 21

-Meanwhile, Mr. Weasel, Mr. Rabbit, bk.
-Beaver and Mr. Robin made their way towards the stack of logs and were able to roll them on the ground.
+Meanwhile, Mr. Weasel, Mr. Rabbit, Mr. Beaver and Mr. Robin made their way towards the stack of logs and were able to roll them on the ground.
 Barrie-Bear decided that he would sit inside the tent and direct operations and of course, by this time, Jason had curled